gototheTK/records/src/front-end/records/programming/linux/Bash_Command_And_SQL.md

 <br/>

-### Bash sees everything as a string so it just printed the %75 part literally.
+### Bash sees everything as a string so it just printed anything literally.
 In the terminal, create an I variable equal to 0(zero), so you can play with it and figure out how to do some calculations.

 <br/>